 Am I eligible for equity release, and does my home qualify?

 Equity release isn’t right for everybody and every home, so it depends on you and your circumstances.

 - You’re a homeowner aged 55 or over.
-If you're married, in a civil partnership, or cohabiting, you'll both need to be 55 or over and own the property jointly.
+If you own the property jointly (if you're married, in a civil partnership, or cohabiting), then you'll both need to be 55 or over

 - You live permanently in your home.
 The property must be your main residence and not unoccupied for more than 6 months at any one time

 - You're mortgage-free or only have a small mortgage.
 Your remaining mortgage will have to be paid off as a condition of taking out our lifetime mortgage.
 You can do this from the amount you borrow

 - Your property is in the UK (not including the Channel Islands or Isle of Man) and worth at least £75,000.
 If you've got a leasehold property, we'll work out how much you can borrow based on the number of years you've got left on your lease and a percentage of your property valuation.
 We have lending criteria that help us to decide what properties we will accept

 - You want to borrow at least £15,000 and the value of your property makes this possible.